|

 Panelists:

-Max Mowitz, Anne Carter, Mary Charlton, Henny Ohr
+Max Mowitz, Anne Carter (Linn County Public Health), Mary Charlton, Henny Ohr (Refugee and Immigrant Voices in Action in Waterloo)

 Analysis of the latest data from public health reports with a specific look at under represented populations and their access to care in Iowa.